Second Army (Hungary): On the Eastern Front

 Of the three Hungarian field armies, high command decided to send the Second Army.
 (The First Army was considered to be the "best" and the Third Army was still being organized).
 However the Armed Forces in general were so poorly equipped that practically all "modern" equipment (which was still dated by contemporary standards) was provided to the 2nd Army.
 Even after these desperate measures, the Second Army still lacked adequate motorized transport and especially anti-tank weapons.
 Germany had promised to provide the necessary equipment, but failed to deliver any meaningful quantities.

 Practically all the armored troops Hungary had were re-organized into the 1st Hungarian Armored Division and attached to the Second Army.
 Similarly, almost all combat-worthy aircraft and supporting units were organized into the 1st Flight Group, also attached to the Second Army.
 For both the armored and air units, shortages in supplies and equipment caused significant delays, and they were deployed significantly later than infantry units.

-On 11 April 1942, the 209,000-man-strong Second Army was assigned to the German Army Group South (AGS) in Ukraine.
+On 11 April 1942, the 209,000-man-strong Second Army was assigned to the German Army Group South in Ukraine.
 Second Army moved to the front from 17 April 1942 to 27 June.
 During the movement, 19 of the total 822 railway trains were attacked by Soviet partisans, which caused 27 combat deaths and 83 wounded.

-In June 1942, AGS was divided between Army Group B (AGB) and Army Group A for Fall Blau, the Axis summer offensive.
-Second Army was assigned to AGB.
+In June 1942, Army Group South was divided between Army Group B and Army Group A for Fall Blau, the Axis summer offensive.
+Second Army was assigned to Army Group B.

 Voronezh

 In June and July 1942, prior to the Battle of Stalingrad, the Hungarian Second Army was involved in the Battle of Voronezh as part of Army Group B. Fighting in and around the city of Voronezh on the Don River, the Hungarian troops supported the German Fourth Panzer Army against the defending Soviet Voronezh Front.
-Though technically an Axis success, this pyrrhic victory fatally delayed the arrival of the Fourth Panzer Army in the Caucasus.
 During these operations, the Hungarian Second Army suffered severe casualties in manpower, as without adequate air and armor support all assaults were carried out by infantry units only, against skillful and determined Soviet defense.
 Lack of transportation was so severe that some divisions marched over 1,000 km on foot from their disembarkation points to the first contact with the enemy.
 Artillery support during the offensive was also limited for the same reason, leading to even worse infantry losses.